-CT scanning does not cause any pain.
-You may feel some discomfort from having to hold still during the scan.

-If you receive IV contrast for your scan:

-- You may have a warm, flushed feeling when the contrast is injected.
+- CT scans do not cause pain.
+You may feel some discomfort from having to hold still during the scan. - If you receive IV contrast for your scan: - You may feel warm or flushed when the contrast is injected.
 You may also have a metallic taste in your mouth.
 These reactions are normal.
-They should go away within 1 to 2 minutes. - If you take liquid contrast by mouth, you may find the taste mildly unpleasant. - We may give you the contrast by enema if the scan includes your colon. - Once in a while, a patient gets itching and hives for up to a few hours after receiving contrast.
-Tell us if this happens to you and we will give you medicine to treat the symptoms. - If you start to feel light-headed or short of breath, tell us right away.
+They should ease within 1 to 2 minutes. - If you take the contrast by mouth, you may find the taste mildly unpleasant. - We may give you the contrast by enema if the scan includes your colon. - Once in a while, a patient gets itching and hives for up to a few hours after receiving contrast.
+Tell us if this happens to you and we will give you medicine to treat the symptoms. - If you start to feel light-headed or short of breath during the scan, tell us right away.
 You may be having an allergic reaction to the contrast.
-A doctor or nurse will be nearby during the scan to help you, if needed.
+A doctor or nurse will be nearby during the scan to help, if needed.